sazedul-haque/react-setup-with-redux/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This example project shows a besic stucture to use react-redux in a React application.

 ## Available Scripts